lewismj/cucumber/Readme.md

 	 }
 	}
 ```
-You can now run the tests in standalone mode:
+To run the tests in standalone mode:
 ```
 sbt compile
 sbt cucumber